roberts-sandbox/test-realist/_posts/2012-01-31-managing-up.md

 ## Communicate honestly with them

 I cannot stress this enough.
-This makes you a better person, make the team better, and will keep your boss in a position of power.
+This makes you a better person, makes the team better, and will keep your boss in a position of power.
 They like power, those bosses.